Updated on 2025-07-29 GMT+08:00

 • If there is information about cold data nodes, the cluster has cold data nodes.
 Go to the next step.

 • Otherwise, the cluster does not have cold data nodes, in which case, you cannot switch between cold and hot data storage.
-If you want to define historical data as cold data to cut storage costs while ensuring search efficiency, you may use storage-compute decoupling.
-For details, see Configuring Storage-Compute Decoupling for an Elasticsearch Cluster.

-3. Click Access Kibana in the Operation column to log in to the Kibana console.
+1. In the Elasticsearch cluster list, find the target cluster, and click Access Kibana in the Operation column to log in to the Kibana console.

-• For an Elasticsearch cluster whose version is earlier than 6.x:
+• For Elasticsearch earlier than 6.x:

 PUT _template/test